narang99/shenzi/python/shenzi/README.md

 # only poetry package manager is supported
 shenzi init
 ```
-It will ask you some questions and generated `shenzi_workspace.toml` file.
+It will ask you some questions and generate `shenzi_workspace.toml` file.
 The TOML file looks like this.

 ```toml
 # shenzi_workspace.toml